bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 Go through the questions and answer those you’re confident about.
 Some questions will be obvious at this point and you know the answer the moment you read the options.
 Most will require some consideration and weighing different options, but you won’t feel stuck.

-However, if stare at a question for a good minute and still not sure what the correct options are, give your best answer and mark it as "needs review" – you'll be able to go back and review your answers before submitting.
+However, if you stare at a question for a good minute and are still not sure what the correct options are, give your best answer and mark it as "needs review" – you'll be able to go back and review your answers before submitting.

 * It's quite possible that some of the later questions will give you tips or trigger your memories
 * Re-reading a question after a short break might give you a new perspective.
-* You'll be more calm and pace yourself better knowing exactly how many unanswered questions and exam minutes are left, especially if there’s still plenty of time on a clock.
+* You'll be calmer and pace yourself better knowing exactly how many unanswered questions and exam minutes are left, especially if there’s still plenty of time on a clock.

 ## Conclusion